To Each...

 To Each... is the second album and debut LP by English band A Certain Ratio, released in 1981 by record label Factory.
 It is sometimes considered the band's official first album.
-It was produced by A Certain Ratio and Martin Hannett.
+It was recorded in New Jersey and produced by Factory mainstay Martin Hannett.

 The album spent twenty weeks in the UK Independent Chart, peaking at number 1.

+Despite being panned by some critics and being unfavourably compared to Joy Division, To Each... has received widespread acclaim from record companies that reissued the album, with many praising it for its unconventional sound and rhythm sections.
+Turntable Lab hailed it as a landmark release of the post-punk era.